plewis/plewis.github.io/phylogenetics/lab-python.md

         SS = numerator/denominator
         totalSS += SS
         print('%12s %12.5f %12.5f %12.5f' % (rowname[i], pij, dij, SS))
     print('total SS = %.5f' % totalSS)

 Here are the new additions:
-* A <tt>rowname</tt> variable has been added to which is assigned a list of strings.
+* A `rowname` variable has been added to which is assigned a list of strings.
 Each element of rowname will serve as the label for a row in the table that is output
-* A <tt>path</tt> variable has been added to which has been assigned a list of path lengths through Tree 1.
-Each element of <tt>path</tt> is the path length for the corresponding comparison named in <tt>rowname</tt>
+* A `path` variable has been added to which has been assigned a list of path lengths through Tree 1.
+Each element of `path` is the path length for the corresponding comparison named in `rowname`
-* A variable named <tt>totalSS</tt> was added to keep track of the sum of the individual pairwise SS values as they are calculated.
-Note that we have to initialize the value of <tt>totalSS</tt> to zero before the loop begins
+* A variable named `totalSS` was added to keep track of the sum of the individual pairwise SS values as they are calculated.
+Note that we have to initialize the value of `totalSS` to zero before the loop begins
+* The first print statement just prints the column headers.
-* I've introduced a <tt>pij</tt> variable to hold the current path length
+* I've introduced a `pij` variable to hold the current path length
 * The numerator and denominator variables hold the top and bottom parts of the SS calculation.
 The double-asterisk means "raised to the power of"
 * The SS variable holds the sum-of-squares value for pairwise comparison i
-* The <tt>totalSS += SS</tt> tells Python that we want to add the current value of SS to the running sum being stored in the variable <tt>totalSS</tt>
+* The `totalSS += SS` tells Python that we want to add the current value of SS to the running sum being stored in the variable `totalSS`
-* The last line prints the value of <tt>totalSS</tt>.
-Note that if there is only one value to be substituted in a format string, you needn't make it into a tuple (i.e. no parentheses are needed around <tt>totalSS</tt>)
+* The last line prints the value of `totalSS`.
+Note that if there is only one value to be substituted in a format string, you needn't make it into a tuple (i.e. no parentheses are needed around `totalSS`)

 Try running this script and let us know if you don't understand how it works.